irfanm46/cybersecurity-daily-log/Resources.md

 Web Request Patterns: Following the specific steps your computer takes to load a webpage. 🚦

-Spotting the Attacker: Learning what "abnormal" or suspicious traffic looks like. 🕵️‍♀️
+Spotting the Attacker: Learning what "abnormal" or suspicious traffic looks like..🕵️‍♀️